junxit/us-congress-bills-114/bill.md

 - **(g)** *Preservation of contractual obligations and rights* Nothing in this Act or the amendments made by this Act shall be construed—
   - **(1)** to amend, repeal, or supersede any current or future contractual agreement, terms of service agreement, or other contractual relationship between any non-Federal entities, or between any non-Federal entity and a Federal entity; or
   - **(2)** to abrogate trade secret or intellectual property rights of any non-Federal entity or Federal entity.
-- **(h)** *Anti-Tasking restriction* Nothing in this Act or the amendments made by this Act shall be construed to permit the Federal Government—
+- **(h)** *Anti-tasking restriction* Nothing in this Act or the amendments made by this Act shall be construed to permit the Federal Government—
   - **(1)** to require a non-Federal entity to provide information to the Federal Government;
   - **(2)** to condition the sharing of a cyber threat indicator with a non-Federal entity on such non-Federal entity’s provision of a cyber threat indicator to the Federal Government; or
   - **(3)** to condition the award of any Federal grant, contract, or purchase on the provision of a cyber threat indicator to a Federal entity.
-- **(i)** *No liability for non-Participation* Nothing in this Act or the amendments made by this Act shall be construed to subject any non-Federal entity to liability for choosing not to engage in a voluntary activiy authorized in this Act and the amendments made by this Act.
+- **(i)** *No liability for non-participation* Nothing in this Act or the amendments made by this Act shall be construed to subject any non-Federal entity to liability for choosing not to engage in a voluntary activiy authorized in this Act and the amendments made by this Act.
 - **(j)** *Use and retention of information* Nothing in this Act or the amendments made by this Act shall be construed to authorize, or to modify any existing authority of, a department or agency of the Federal Government to retain or use any information shared under this Act or the amendments made by this Act for any use other than permitted in this Act or the amendments made by this Act.
 - **(k)** *Federal preemption*
   - **(1)** *In general* This Act and the amendments made by this Act supersede any statute or other provision of law of a State or political subdivision of a State that restricts or otherwise expressly regulates an activity authorized under this Act or the amendments made by this Act.